CGAL/cgal-mediawiki-docker/README.md

 > docker run --rm --name mediawiki --link mysql:mysql -v [the volume used to store the mediawiki images on the host]:/var/www/html/images/:Z -p 8080:80 -e MEDIAWIKI_DB_PASSWORD=PASSWD cgal/mediawiki:latest

-Any time the wiki is upgraded, the update (/var/www/html/maintenance/update.php) script must be executed inside the container.
+Any time the wiki is upgraded, the update (/var/www/html/maintenance/update.php) script must be executed inside the container with

+>docker exec

 The wiki is now online, and accessible at the following url : http://localhost:8080